iankorf/MCB185-2023/Unit0/README.md

 ### Cygwin on Windows ###

 Cygwin is a terminal with Unix commands.
-In use, it feels similar to WSL.

 Cygwin is not an entire operating system but rather a terminal with POSIX commands (POSIX is a standard for portable Unix).
 It does not come